foadlind/foadlind/README.md

 📫 You can reach me by [email](mailto:me@foadlind.com), and on [twitter](https://twitter.com/FoadFm).

-🇸🇪 I’m based in Gothenburg, Sweden.
+🇸🇪 I’m based in Karlstad, Sweden.